 Whilst the CARRcrete microcement are inherently less porous than many overlays products on the market, they do need to be sealed to be fully protected.
 We do this with a combination of sealers, an impregnator plus a topical sealer.

-By adding two coats of our topical coating, you are creating a fantastic stain resistant layer to the finished product.
+By adding two-three coats of our topical coating, you are creating a fantastic stain resistant layer to the finished product.
 These layers of sealer do increase the colour and gloss of the products applied and provide an easily maintained, highly abrasion resistant coating.

 A microcement or microconcrete layer like most other finished floor surfaces such as timber flooring, resin, natural stone tiles, vinyl flooring such as Amtico and Karndean, can be damaged through misuse, neglect and deliberate methods.